microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 It's a new tab in the GitHub repo page where people can start new threads like in a forum.

 The threads must be added to a category.
 The answer feature can be enabled or disabled for categorys.
-If enabled a person with triage perm or the creator of the thread can mark a reply as answer.
+If enabled a person with triage permission or the creator of the thread can mark a reply as answer.

 You can sort threads in the overview for categories and for (un-)answered.